-With revocable living trusts help avoid probate, you prevent the costs and time-consuming processes probate often entails.
+With revocable living trusts, you prevent the costs and time-consuming processes that probate often entails.
 In addition, it can help ensure that assets are transferred as you would desire.
 Otherwise, the decisions on what to do with your assets will be dependent upon the court, which may not necessarily be in the best interest of your intended beneficiaries.

 To guarantee that your estate makes it to your beneficiaries without interference from probate court, you need legal assistance in structuring and drafting the trust.
 Hart David Carson provides the legal acumen necessary to do this successfully.